alzmcr/allstate/README.md

 6. Do a majority vote using the NS selected model(s) and print the score on the cross validation set

-Then, if submit is set to False:
+Then, if submit is set to False:<br>
 a.
-Records the performance of the k-fold and loop
+Records the performance of the k-fold and loop<br>
 b.
 Exit the loop and make the prediction on the test set, do a majority vote using the selected models, fix the product accordingly with the state rule and create the submission file